xavage23/backend/README.md

 ### piccolo-admin

 Piccolo Admin is an admin panel for Piccolo ORM.
 It can be used to view and edit the database.
 To run it, see ``cmd/piccolo-admin``.

+### Warning on migrations

+Migrations are currently known to be broken.
+Do not use.